pedro199288/revelio-feature/CONTRIBUTING.md

 6. **Push Your Changes**: Push your changes to your fork.

-7. **Create a Pull Request**: Submit a pull request from your fork to the main `bun-library-starter` repository.
+7. **Create a Pull Request**: Submit a pull request from your fork to the main `revelio-feature` repository.
 Describe your changes and reference any related issue(s).

 ## Coding Standards